seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 / Do, and be witness to 't.

 **POLIXENES**
-And this my neighbour too? /
+And this my neighbor too? /

 **FLORIZEL**
 / And he, and more